-Now, duplicate the layer of the original image as a way to save a backup copy so that you can make necessary changes later.
-To do that, press Ctrl + J on your keyboard, and the duplicate layer of your original image will appear on top in the layers panel.
+Now, duplicate the layer of the original image as a way to save a backup copy so that you can make the necessary changes later.
+To do that, press Ctrl + J on your keyboard and the duplicate layer of your original image will appear on top in the layers panel.

 Turn off the top layer and select the original layer.
-Now, you are all-set to select the part of your original image that you want to keep protected after replacing the sky.
-Go to the tool bar, navigate to the Polygonal Lasso tool and click it.
+Now, you are all set to select the part of your original image that you want to keep protected after replacing the sky.
+Go to the toolbar, navigate to the Polygonal Lasso tool and click it.

 Now, select the preferred areas of your image with the tool gradually.
-You can be little loose while selecting if the areas have minute parts otherwise, you have to be careful.
+You can be a little loose while selecting if the areas have minute parts otherwise, you have to be careful.

 After making the selection, it’s time to convert the selected area into a layer mask.
 Click the Layer Mask icon at the bottom of the Layers panel.
 With that, Photoshop will add a new Layer Mask to Layer 1, and from the preview thumbnail, you can view the selected area as white and the rest of the part is black.